-GIS, Remote Sensing and Land Management (ENVX4001)
+GIS, Remote Sensing and Land Management - Departmental permission is required for this unit (ENVX4001)

 UNIT OF STUDY

 This unit of study is aimed at advanced techniques in Remote Sensing (RS), linked with Geographical Information Systems (GIS), as applied to land management problems.
 We will review the basic principles of GIS and then focus on advanced RS principles and techniques used for land resource assessment and management.
 This will be followed by practical training in RS techniques, augmented by land management project development and implementation based on integration of GIS and RS tools.
 The unit thus consists of three separate but overlapping parts: 1) a short theoretical part which focuses on the concepts of RS; 2) a practical part which aims at developing hands-on skills in using RS tools, and 3) an application-focused module in which students will learn the skills of how to design a land management project and actualize it using integrated GIS and RS techniques.

 Our courses that offer this unit of study